 Join us on this once in a lifetime opportunity to search for whales and swim the turquoise waters of the Silfra Fissure in the clearest water on earth.
 This is the only place on earth where you can swim between the North American and Eurasian tectonic plates!

-This amazing tour will take you to some of the most incredible aquatic landscapes in the land of fire and ice, beginning with a search in Faxaflói Bay to find some of the many whales that frequent Iceland’s seas, before heading into Thingvellir National Park and jumping in the crystal-clear waters of the iconic Silfra Fissure.
+This amazing tour will take you to some of the most incredible aquatic landscapes in the land of fire and ice, beginning with a search in Faxaflói Bay to find some of the many whales that frequent Iceland’s seas, there is nothing quite like seeing these giants of the deep in the natural habitat.
+After we head to Thingvellir National Park and jump in the crystal-clear waters of the iconic Silfra Fissure.
 A rugged fissure between the European and North American tectonic plates that is filled with glacial run-off, allowing snorkelers to see around 100 meters into the distance.
-From there we will board a boat and go whale watching: there is nothing quite like seeing these giants of the deep in the natural habitat and it is a worthy addition to any bucket list.
-Come and join us for a pair of awe-inspiring experiences in two of the finest waterscapes in the world.

 Mar. - Nov.